DaQuanHarley/Azure-Network-Protocals/README.md

  Click review and create, and it will create our second VM.

 Connect to our Windows 10 VM using the Remote Desktop Connection app.
-Once we are connected, go to the browser, download and install Wireshark.
+Once we are connected, go to the browser download and install Wireshark.

  "Wireshark is a free and open-source packet analyzer.
 It is used for network troubleshooting, analysis, software and communications protocol development, and education."

-Open Wireshark, highlight ethernet then click on the shark fin, and filter for ICMP traffic only.
+Open Wireshark, highlight Ethernet then click on the shark fin, and filter for ICMP traffic only.

  <p>
 <img src="https://i.imgur.com/MlRcsSy.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>